“Mueenuddin’s language stands out in how it bridges the efficient with the lyrical.” —Beyond the Margins

 A graduate of Dartmouth College and Yale Law School, Mueenuddin’s stories have appeared in The New Yorker, Granta, Zoetrope, The Best American Short Stories 2008, selected by Salman Rushdie, and the PEN/O.Henry Prize Stories 2010.
 For a number of years he practiced law in New York, and now lives on a farm in Pakistan’s southern Punjab.

-Daniyal Mueenuddin’s first book, In Other Rooms, was a finalist for the Pulitzer Prize, National Book Award, and the LA Times Book Prize, and was the winner of the 2010 Story Prize.
+Daniyal Mueenuddin’s forthcoming second book is I. Want.
+You.
+To.
+His first book, In Other Rooms, was a finalist for the Pulitzer Prize, National Book Award, the LA Times Book Prize, and was the winner of the 2010 Story Prize.
 His stories have appeared in The New Yorker, Granta, Zoetrope, The Best American Short Stories 2008, selected by Salman Rushdie, and the PEN/O.Henry Prize Stories 2010.

 IN OTHER ROOMS, OTHER WONDERS (Stories, 2009)